kavyakl/RAG-Based-Neural-Network-Optimization/README.md

 📘 Coming Soon
 	•	A blog post explaining how this project connects RAG-based log analysis with deployment-aware neural optimization.
 	•	Scripts for Arduino MKR1000 inference with benchmark logs.

----

-Let me know when your repo is up — I can help you write the repo description, topics/tags, and a short email to Daniel linking it.
-Want that next?